KTOP-FM: History

 On October 31, 2014, KTOP-FM rebranded as "Nash FM 102.9".
 On December 21, 2015, KTOP-FM began calling itself "102.9 Nash Icon".

-On September 13, 2021, KTOP-FM dropped its Nash branding.
-It became "102.9 Cat Country".
+On September 13, 2021, KTOP-FM dropped its Nash branding, and rebranded as "102.9 Cat Country".

+On June 8, 2026, at noon, after playing "With a Woman You Love" by Justin Moore, KTOP-FM abruptly dropped the country format and began simulcasting the conservative talk radio format of KCMO in Kansas City, with Cumulus performing the move to help provide a Topeka home for the local broadcasts on KCMO, intending to expand their audience to another city.
+It also gives Cumulus two talk stations in the Topeka market, along with KMAJ.